 Weather Resistance

-- The Proton is not a waterproof jacket but with the DWR coating, it holds up to a shower or light rain.
-For worse weather, a waterproof shell is required but the impressive water resistance means it performs well in unpredictable spring, summer and autumn conditions.
+- The Proton is not a waterproof jacket, but with the DWR coating, it holds up to a shower or light rain.
+For worse weather, a waterproof shell is required, but the impressive water resistance means it performs well in unpredictable spring, summer and autumn conditions.
 The hood has a draw cord on the rear and can be adjusted to keep the weather out and the warmth in.
+Plus is compatible with a climbing helmet as well.
+The Insulation performs excellently in windy conditions, serving as an outer layer in dry but cool conditions.

-- I was unsure how durable this jacket would be however it has handled weather, scraps with rock faces and trekking with 50L backpacks with ease.
-As it’s designed for climbing and backcountry, the outer materials have good abrasion resistance and I’ve not had any tears when climbing or hiking.
-The zips have never stuck and there is no discolouring from the elements.
+- I was unsure how durable this jacket would be; however, it has handled weather, scrapes with rock faces and trekking with 50L backpacks with ease.
+As it’s designed for climbing and backcountry, the outer materials have good abrasion resistance, and I’ve not had any tears when climbing or hiking.
+The zips have never stuck, and there is no discolouring from the elements.

 Arc’teryx Proton: Considerations